adi518/react-ryo-cli/README.md

 ## Configuration

 Create a `craco.config.js` file at the root of your package and `react-ryo-cli` will pick it up.
 See Craco docs for its [configuration API](https://github.com/gsoft-inc/craco/blob/master/packages/craco/README.md#configuration-overview).
 Your configuration will be merged with `react-ryo-cli` default configuration.
-However, you can choose to opt-out by calling `spawnApi` with `{ noExtend: true }` or by calling your CLI with the `--noExtend` argument.
+However, you can choose to opt-out by calling [`spawnApi`](#api) with `{ noExtend: true }` or by calling your CLI with the `--noExtend` argument.
+See all [arguments](#api).

 ## Who Is It For